wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 2.3.6 coming....=
+*   Now you can build reports on custom post types too!
+Amazingly useful for one of my other projects that I'll be telling you about soon.
+*   The admin settings screens will now not show a field if it is not switched n - hopefully will be faster.

 = Version 2.3.5 =
 *	Can now deal with content that has quotes etc - add slashes and strip slashes.
 And of course foreign characters work too - just make sure you have all your encodings sorted in your wp site and open office or excel.
 See the plugin site formore info
 *   CSV Filtered option renamed as .txt export option with some other tweaks too - see the hover text.
 Aimed at those poor ms excel users... maybe it will help a bit.